Chukobyte/learn-engine-dev/docs/embedding_python/custom_python_module.md

 ## Python Modules Class

 We have successfully called functions from python modules and class instances but we have yet to call C++ code from python.
-The best way to do that is to start defining our engine api.
+The best way to do that is to start defining the api for ***Red Engine***.
 To keep things simple and concise for now we'll just define one python module named `engine` which contains two functions.
-The first function `get_version` doesn't take any parameters and will just return a hard coded string that represents our engine version.
+The first function `get_version` doesn't take any parameters and will just return a hard coded string that represents the version of ***Red Engine***.
 Our second function `print_log` will simply take a string as a parameter and print it out to the console.
 Now that we have an idea of what to do let's create our class for defining and implementing custom python modules.

 ```c++
 #ifndef PYTHON_MODULES_H